Babcock Ranch, Florida: Development

 The center of the planned urban development is about ten miles south-southwest of the former Babcock family home and barns.
 Plans for the proposed city of Babcock Ranch were developed with public participation through a series of meetings held in Charlotte County in early 2006 and formally announced with the first application for development approvals.

 Designed as a magnet for high-tech companies and a research and development hub for clean energy, Babcock Ranch was planned to be self-contained with four villages and five hamlets.
 The plan included a total of 20,000 permanent jobs to sustain up to 50,000 residents in 19,000 households and 5000000 sqft of light industry, retail, commerce, offices, and civic space.
-The downtown area was designed to be walkable and bikeable and will include 8,000 homes as well as offices, business parks, a hospital care center, shopping, restaurants, entertainment, and lodges.
+The downtown area was designed to be walkable and commutable by bike and to include 8,000 homes as well as offices, business parks, a hospital care center, shopping, restaurants, entertainment, and lodges.
 Construction started in November 2015, and the beginning of construction was celebrated on Earth Day 2016.

 Babcock Ranch will have eight magnet schools administered by Charlotte County Public Schools.
 The elementary schools will be near the center of each village, and the high school will be accessible by bike trails.
 In addition, Florida Gulf Coast University plans to build a satellite campus in Babcock Ranch.
 All commercial buildings and homes in Babcock Ranch must be certified as energy-efficient and constructed according to Florida Green Building Coalition standards.
 Some homes will be constructed using insulated panel design.

 Babcock Ranch was designed as "Florida's first storm-proof town" capable of withstanding hurricane force winds and rain.
 It sustained a hit from Hurricane Ian in 2022 with minimal wind damage or flooding, and the community never lost power.